kennguyen01/kennguyen01.github.io/_posts/technology/2019/2019-11-28-an-elegant-local-wordpress-solution.md

 So why am I bringing this up now?
 It's because Flywheel just recently released Local for Linux.

 My main computer is running Ubuntu now so I haven't used Local at all since I switched over.
-But the good folks at Flywheel listened to their community and worked on a couple of versions for Linux distributions.
+But the good folks at Flywheel listened to their community and released on a Linux version.
 I could not be happier when I found out about the news.

 I won't write a short guide to setting up Local because everything is intuitive.
 It gives you the necessary controls and takes care of the niggling implementation details.
-Try it and you will wonder where has it been all your life.
+Try it and I guarantee you will love the smooth experience.